Investigate inefficient queries running against a table

 At the end of each day, DPA runs an analysis to identify tables that had inefficient queries run against them during that day.
 For each of these tables, the Table Tuning Advisor page displays aggregated information about the table, the inefficient queries that ran against it, and any existing indexes.
 This information helps you optimize query performance while taking indexing trade-offs into account.

-- Table tuning advisors are available for Oracle, SQL Server (2008 and above), and Azure SQL databases.
+- Table tuning advisors are available for Oracle, SQL Server, and Azure SQL databases.

 - Table tuning advisors are calculated at the end of each day.
 Therefore, the most recent table tuning advisors are for the previous day.